hyraxbio/hyraxAbif/README.md

 # Using the modules

- - Hyrax.Abi: The core AB1 types
+ - Hyrax.Abif: The core AB1 types
- - Hyrax.Abi.Fasta: A simple FASTA parser used when generating AB1s
+ - Hyrax.Abif.Fasta: A simple FASTA parser used when generating AB1s
- - Hyrax.Abi.Read: Module for parsing an existing AB1
+ - Hyrax.Abif.Read: Module for parsing an existing AB1
- - Hyrax.Abi.Write: Module for writing a new AB1 file
+ - Hyrax.Abif.Write: Module for writing a new AB1 file
- - Hyrax.Abi.Generate: Module for generating a minimal AB1 from a given FASTA input
+ - Hyrax.Abif.Generate: Module for generating a minimal AB1 from a given FASTA input

 For a detailed overview of the code see *TODO* and the haddock documentation *TODO*